 Onigiri get their name from the verb nigiru.
 Nigiru is the action of forming rice into a ball using your hands.
 It's like making a snowball.
 Onigiri can be spheres, actual rice balls.
 But I'm going teach you how to make the classic triangle shape, just like you'd find in a Japanese convenience store.

-Step 1: Wet your hands
+Step 1: Prepare your hands

-Food Safety Concerns (bare hands):
+Food Safety Concerns (Bare Hands):

 Nori strips (the easiest way)